 L. A. HOPE will help us to improve services for women, infants, and families.
 To help us better understand and meet the health needs of Los Angeles County mothers and babies, we need each mother selected to answer the questions.

-Yes—all answers are kept completely private to the extent permitted by law.
-We will not ask women for their names, the name of their doctors, or the names of their hospitals.
-We remove any information that can identify mothers before we share the results with anyone.
+Yes-all answers are kept completely private to the extent permitted by law.
+We will not ask women for their names, the names of their doctors, or the names of their hospitals.

 Is the survey available in multiple languages?

-How can I get the results of the survey?
+How can I obtain the results of the survey?

-What if I need help, have questions, or need grief and bereavement resources?
+What if families need help, have questions, or need grief and bereavement resources?

 See the Grief Resources page on this site, or call us at (213) 639-6457.